Rich Text Editor / Document Model / Blocks / Tables

 The content of the cell is centered inside the cell.
 If the control uses paging and the cell spans two or more pages or columns then the following rules apply:

-2. Otherwise the cell is layout as if the vertical alignment is set to top.
+2. Otherwise the cell is laid out as if the vertical alignment is set to top.

 Bottom